dsmrreader/dsmr-reader/docs/api.rst

 ``GET`` - ``application/version``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Returns version of DSMR-reader you are running.
+Returns the version of DSMR-reader you are running.

 URI